technomancy/bussard/manual.md

 #### ship.actions

-These functions affect changes to the ship's state.
+These functions affect changes to the ship's systems.

 * `forward`, `left`, `right`: accepts a boolean indicating whether to fire the given engine/thruster.